 What is an Entertainment Destination Center?
 The EDC allows patrons at participating restaurants and bars to leave the premise with an alcoholic beverage in a specially marked cup.
 A newly established Entertainment Destination Center will boost our restaurant and hospitality industries, and draw more people Downtown and the riverfront.

 Where can I have alcoholic beverages in downtown Paducah?
 Alcoholic beverages purchased from a business in the EDC must be consumed within the boundaries.
-(See map)
+(See map - Note: map may not reflect all participating businesses.)

 When are alcoholic beverages allowed in the EDC?
 Alcoholic beverages are only allowed on public property Sunday through Saturday from 6 a.m. until midnight.

 Can I take my EDC cup anywhere within Paducah’s EDC district?
-Businesses participating and located in the EDC may allow patrons to leave its premises with alcoholic beverage drinks and consume those drinks at other licensed premises or any EDC common area.
-Alcoholic beverages are not permitted in unlicensed premises but are permitted in EDC common areas.
+A participating business located in the EDC may allow patrons to leave its premises with alcoholic beverage drinks and consume those drinks at other licensed premises or any EDC common area.
+Alcoholic beverages are permitted in EDC common areas and within participating businesses.
 Taking alcoholic beverages outside the physical boundaries of the EDC is prohibited.

 Can I take my EDC cup adjacent to the program boundary?
 To-go drinks stay in the district.
 Beverages purchased outside district are prohibited.